Jarzka/namespacefy/README.md

 # Installation

-Add the following line to your Leiningen project:
+Add the following line into your Leiningen project:

 ```clj
 [namespacefy "0.5.0"]